firelab/windninja/README.md

 WindNinja
 =========

-WindNinja is a mass consistent wind model developed for use in fire modeling.
+WindNinja is a diagnostic wind model developed for use in fire modeling.

 Web:
 http://firelab.org/project/windninja